Tipton, Queensland: Geography

-The Condamine River (North Branch) enters the locality in the south-east (Nangwee) and the southern and south-western boundary of the locality loosely flows its meandering flow, until its confluence with the main branch of the Condamine River, after which the river forms the western and north-western boundary of the locality, before exiting to the north-west (Springvale / St Ruth).
+The Condamine River (North Branch) enters the locality in the south-east (Nangwee) and the southern and south-western boundary of the locality loosely follows its meandering flow, until its confluence with the main branch of the Condamine River, after which the river forms the western and north-western boundary of the locality, before exiting to the north-west (Springvale / St Ruth).

 Dalby–Cecil Plains Road enters the locality from the north (St Ruth) and exits to the west (Cecil Plains).

 The land use is predominantly crop growing with some grazing on native vegetation.

 History

 The locality was named after a small village in England.